5. Controllers

 }

-Run whatever test scenarios you feel will adequately exercise this endpoint.
+Run whatever further test scenarios you feel will adequately exercise this endpoint.

 Delete a platform